apify/crawlee/docs/api/puppeteer.md

 <a name="puppeteer.gotoExtended"></a>

 ## `puppeteer.gotoExtended` ⇒ `Promise<Response>`
+*NOTE:* In recent versions of Puppeteer using this function entirely disables browser cache which resolves in sub-optimal performance.
+Until this resolves, we suggest using this function only when needed and not to replace all `page.goto()` calls in your actors with it.

 Extended version of Puppeteer's `page.goto()` allowing to perform requests with HTTP method other than GET, with custom headers and POST payload.
 URL, method, headers and payload are taken from request parameter that must be an instance of Apify.Request class.